mfcsorg/mfcs-python/README.md

 ## Notes

-- The library requires Python 3.7+ for async features
+- The library requires Python 3.8+ for async features
 - Make sure to handle API keys and sensitive information securely
 - For production use, replace simulated API calls with actual implementations
 - Follow the tool calling rules in the prompt template
 - Use unique call_ids for each function call
 - Provide clear instructions for each function call
+- Handle errors and resource cleanup in async streaming processing
+- Use `ApiResultManager` to manage results from multiple function calls
+- Handle exceptions and timeouts properly in async context

+## System Requirements

+- Python 3.8 or higher

 ## License